Chippewa / Ojibwa History

 • Doug Tiyza,Sacrifice Medal, Peguis First Nation

-• Gabrie H. Wakanabo, Purple Heart
+• Gabrie H. Wakanabo, Purple Heart, Leech Lakee

 • In 2015 Congress authorized a Code Talkers Medal for the Fond-du-Lac band of Chippewa